 If the Sidelink process is configured to perform transmissions of multiple MAC PDUs with Sidelink resource allocation mode 2, the process maintains a counter SL_RESOURCE_RESELECTION_COUNTER.
 For other configurations of the Sidelink process, this counter is not available.

-Priority of a MAC PDU is determined by the highest priority of the logical channel(s) or a MAC CE in the MAC PDU.
+Priority of a MAC PDU is determined by the highest priority of the logical channel(s) or MAC CE(s) in the MAC PDU.

 If the Sidelink HARQ Entity requests a new transmission, the Sidelink process shall: